TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 4/2 Kings 4.17.md

 ---

-And the woman conceived, and bare a son at that season, when the time came round, as Elisha had said unto her.
+The woman conceived, and bore a son at that season, when the time came around, as Elisha had said to her.